+In Scotland the legal limits are lower.
+You MUST NOT drive with a breath alcohol level higher than 22 microgrammes/100 millilitres of breath or a blood alcohol level of more than 50 milligrammes/100 millilitres of blood.

+Alcohol will

-- 95. Do not drink and drive as it will seriously affect your judgement and abilities.
-You MUST NOT drive with a breath alcohol level higher than 35 microgrammes/100 millilitres of breath or a blood alcohol level of more than 80 milligrammes/100 millilitres of blood.
-Alcohol will - give a false sense of confidence - reduce co-ordination and slow down reactions - affect judgement of speed, distance and risk - reduce your driving ability, even if you're below the legal limit - take time to leave your body; you may be unfit to drive in the evening after drinking at lunchtime, or in the morning after drinking the previous evening
+- give a false sense of confidence - reduce co-ordination and slow down reactions - affect judgement of speed, distance and risk - reduce your driving ability, even if you're below the legal limit - take time to leave your body; you may be unfit to drive in the evening after drinking at lunchtime, or in the morning after drinking the previous evening